johnvuko/jt-rails-address/README.md

 # Use the data retrieve from Google Maps API
 my_instance.load_address(:address, data)

-# Use the set a nil all address fileds
+# Use the set a nil all address fields
 my_instance.reset_address(:address)

-# Use the set a nil all address fileds with HTML forms
+# Use the set a nil all address fields with HTML forms
 my_instance.update({address_destroy: true})
 ```